 I have always been fascinated with postage stamps.
 Each one is a tiny work of art.
 Plus, just about every country in the world has them!
 It's a small window into other cultures and lands.

 It took me some time to decide what to do with the collection.
 I knew I wanted to share the design and stories stamps tell which morphed into curating mini visually themed collections.
 You can see these collections on my Instagram @collectedstamps

 How do you come up with the collection themes?

-My collections are inspired by current events, holidays, weather, or mood.
-So... just what inspires me in the moment!
+My collections are inspired by current events, holidays, weather, mood... or just what inspires me in the moment.
 Have an idea for a postage stamp theme?
 Send me a message!

 Where do you acquire new postage stamps?

-When curating for a collection, I sometimes realize I am coming up short of qualified stamp candidates to fit the theme.
+When curating for a theme, I sometimes realize I am coming up short of stamps to fit the collection.
 To satisfy the vision, I source new postage stamps via Postcrossing or eBay.
 Have new or used postage stamps you want donate?
 Drop me a note!

 Disclaimer: The thoughts shared in this blog are solely my own and do not represent the perspectives of my professional relationships or clientele.